theOGognf/rl8/README.rst

 enough speed benefit to warrant the switch from a monolithic repo, or is still too complex to adapt to a specific use case.

-**rlstack** is a niche RL library that finds a goldilocks zone between the feature support and speed/complexity tradeoff by making some key assumptions:
+**rl8** is a niche RL library that finds a goldilocks zone between the feature support and speed/complexity tradeoff by making some key assumptions:

 * Environments are highly parallelized and their parallelization is entirely managed within the environment.
-This allows **rlstack** to ignore distributed computing design considerations.
+This allows **rl8** to ignore distributed computing design considerations.
 * Environments are infinite horizon (i.e., they have no terminal conditions).
-  This allows **rlstack** to reset environments at the same, fixed horizon intervals, greatly simplifying environment and algorithm implementations.
+  This allows **rl8** to reset environments at the same, fixed horizon intervals, greatly simplifying environment and algorithm implementations.
 * The only supported ML framework is PyTorch and the only supported algorithm is PPO.
-This allows **rlstack** to ignore layers upon layers of abstraction, greatly simplifying the overall library implementation.
+This allows **rl8** to ignore layers upon layers of abstraction, greatly simplifying the overall library implementation.

 The end result is a minimal and high throughput library that can train policies to solve complex tasks on a single NVIDIA RTX 2080 within minutes.

-Unfortunately, this means **rlstack** doesn't support as many use cases as a monolithic RL library might.
-In fact, **rlstack** is probably a bad fit for your use case if:
+Unfortunately, this means **rl8** doesn't support as many use cases as a monolithic RL library might.
+In fact, **rl8** is probably a bad fit for your use case if:

 * Your environment isn't parallelizable.